 Here's what you need to know about the perfect credit score and whether it's a goal worth striving for.

 Lenders and other financial institutions use credit scores to get a snapshot of your overall credit health.
 While they'll typically consider more than just your credit score in a lending decision, that three-digit number is an important factor because it gives them a quick understanding of how likely you are to repay your debts on time.

 Also, some auto and homeowners insurance companies use what's called a credit-based insurance score to help determine your monthly rates, although this isn't allowed in every state.

-That number is used to determine how creditworthy a consumer is—that is, how likely they are to pay their debts back on time.
-Most of these credit scoring systems use a scale that ranges from 300 to 850.
-However, there are some that also go up to 900 or 950, including industry-specific scores used by certain institutions.
+Most credit scoring systems use a scale that ranges from 300 to 850.
+There are, however, some credit scoring models that go up to 900 or 950, including industry-specific scores used by certain institutions.

 |Rating||Credit Score Range|

 What Are the Benefits of Having a High Credit Score?

 There are several reasons to work toward a high credit score, and all of them involve saving money:

 - Score lower rates on car loans: Unless you have enough cash to buy a car outright, you'll likely need to get an auto loan.
 Having a good credit score can help you secure a loan with the best possible terms.
 Consumers with the highest credit scores qualify for an average interest rate of 4.2% on a new car, compared with 14.97% for people with the lowest credit scores, according to Experian data.